AriFordsham/GHCWiki/records/name-spacing.md

 ```

 It bothers some that the code does not look like the previous `b a r` - chiefly that the record is now in the middle.
+Chaining can make this perception even worse: `e d r.a.b.c`

-Is it possible we can have an equivalent of the dot that changes the ordering? `b a.@r` is possible, but requires an operator that binds to the right.
+Is it possible we can have an equivalent of the dot that changes the ordering? `b a.@r` is possible, but requires an operator that binds tightly to the right.

 ### Partial Application